smilingjumbos/github_container_auto_switcher/README.md

 -   **Private Repository Detection:** Using [GitHub API](https://docs.github.com/en/rest/repos/repos?apiVersion=2022-11-28#get-a-repository), the add-on fetches the repository's metadata and checks if the repository is private.
 If so, it automatically switches your tab to the designated GitHub container.

 -   **Privacy Preserving:** Apart from the request to the GitHub API, no data leaves your device.
-The designated GitHub container ID and Personal Access Token are stored locally in the addon's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).
+The designated GitHub container ID and Personal Access Token are stored locally in the add-on's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage).

 ## What's New